TypstDocumentation

 How do I use a command?

 LaTeX heavily relies on commands (prefixed by backslashes).
 It uses these macros to affect the typesetting process and to insert and manipulate content.
-Some commands accept arguments, most frequently they are enclosed in curly braces: \cite{rasmus}.
+Some commands accept arguments, which are most frequently enclosed in curly braces: \cite{rasmus}.

 First, a rectangle: